-Sending preliminary notices on every project is a sign of a company that has it’s processes and procedures in place, understands the value of visibility, is sophisticated and runs a tight ship.
+Sending preliminary notices on every project is a sign of a company that has its processes and procedures in place, understands the value of visibility, is sophisticated and runs a tight ship.
 And when you’re the GC or owner, these are all good things.

 It’s much easier to do business with organized, efficient, well-run companies that know what’s expected of them and are able to get er’ done.
-The same goes for construction projects, if an issue going to arise (with completing a pay-app, meeting a deadline, or anything else) which party do you think is going to falter – the one that makes sure you have all the information you need?
+The same goes for construction projects.
+If an issue is going to arise (with completing a pay-app, meeting a deadline, or anything else) which party do you think is going to falter?
+The one that makes sure you have all the information you need?
 Or the person who lets the preliminary notice requirement deadline slip by?

 It’s truly unfortunate that preliminary notices are thought of as anything other than a proactive, good-faith initiative because really, the participants that send preliminary notice are doing you a favor by letting you know they are there.
 And, by doing so, they are opening up a line of communication if it is needed.

 Preliminary notice documents not only let you know the name of the participants, but also who hired them, their address, and more.
 How many times have you heard of a GC on a project getting a “surprise lien claim” from a company that they didn’t know was on the project and maybe had never even heard of.
-(Something like we describe in section #1 above – it’s easy to imagine that GC in that scenario having no idea who the sub sub’s material supplier is).
+(Something like we describe in section #1 above – it’s easy to imagine that GC in that scenario having no idea who the sub-sub’s material supplier is).

-Communication is a good thing, and any document that open up communication where it otherwise wouldn’t exist is good, too.
+Communication is a good thing, and any document that opens up communication where it otherwise wouldn’t exist is good, too.
 Opening up different channels of communication into the project chain can help avoid problems, or just keep you more in touch with what’s happening on the project.